 Section 5.

-When a Senator cannot attend a regular scheduled meeting of the Academic Senate, that Senator should forward a written proxy with a substitute.
-The written proxy shall be handed to the presiding officer or Academic Senate Administrative Assistant before the meeting commences.
+When a Senator cannot attend a regular scheduled meeting of the Academic Senate, that Senator should identify a proxy as a substitute.
+That Senator should email both the person willing to serve as proxy and the Academic Senate Administrative Assistant.
+The faculty member willing to serve as proxy must confirm their willingness to serve by replying to all parties on the original email.
+This documentation can also be completed on paper.
+When doing so, that paper must be given to the presiding officer or Academic Senate Administrative Assistant before the meeting commences.

 The proxy will speak for the Senator and cast votes in the Senator’s name.